Chrome keeps crashing on Mac? Proven fixes (2025 update)

 delete browser data in Chrome

-6. Uninstall Chrome
+5. Uninstall and reinstall Chrome

 The easiest way to uninstall it is to use a dedicated uninstaller like CleanMyMac.
 CleanMyMac can also remove browsing data and reset apps.
 Here’s how to uninstall Chrome using CleanMyMac: